4 Weight Loss Diets Debunked and Explained

 This is essentially a low carb diet.
 It eliminates grains, legumes, dairy – these food groups have proven health benefits.
 Unless you have an intolerance, there’s no need to avoid them.

 this an extremely low carb and high fat diet.
-Again, it eliminates grains, dairy and even some veges.
+Again, it eliminates grains, dairy and even some veggies.
 This just removes a whole lot of fibre!
 We know fibre is absolutely vital for good health.

-These diets either limit your calorie intake to 500 calories (2000 kilojoules) on two of days the week, or only allow you to eat within an 8-hour eating window every day.
+These diets either limit your calorie intake to 500 calories (2000 kilojoules) on two of days of the week or only allow you to eat within an 8-hour eating window every day.
 This does not mean you can go crazy on your off days or within the 8-hour window.
 You still need to adhere to a healthy diet.
 So basically, its calorie restriction within certain windows.

 This eliminates all sources of sugar, including in fruit!
 Fruit is one of the healthiest things on the planet, packed full of fibre, antioxidants and vitamins.
 Of course, you should limit your chocolate, cakes and cookies, but unless you have a real intolerance to fructose, eat your fruit!